02 Nov Not So Scary | Nov 2014

-In past years, I’d buy bags of candy for Halloween.
+Many years ago, I’d buy candy for Halloween.

-Imagine being a parent of children who bring home a bag filled with unknown (scary) candy.
+Now, imagine being a parent of children who bring home bags filled with unknown (scary) candy.
 What danger lurks inside those colorful wrappers?

-So I found organic candy, hoping this might be a bit safer.
+So I bought organic candy, hoping this might be safer.

-Then, this year I did something different for Halloween.
+Then, this year (which is 2014 as of writing this blog) I did something different for Halloween.

 I gave books instead of candy.

 I bought books from the used book collection at the Sea & Sage Audubon annual pancake breakfast.
-So all the books were about friendly topics, such as birds, animals, and trees.
+As you might expect, all the books were about friendly topics, such as birds, animals, and trees.

 And most of the books cost 50 cents (or less).

 I’ll admit that I wondered how this would work.
-Would the children rebel?
+Would the children be upset?
 Refuse the books?
-Scowl?
+Complain?